Annual ESSM Community Workshop

 ● What capabilities already exist, especially in terms of observing, monitoring, understanding of the forcing and mechanisms, modeling, prediction and application products?

 ● What are the gaps and opportunities for further research and engagement?

-Expected Outcomes: A workshop report will be developed to summarize presentations, discussions and key findings.
+Outcomes: The workshop report summarizes presentations, discussions and key findings.
 The report will inform CPO/ESSM strategic planning and synthesize findings on ESSM research needed to enhance resilience to extreme heat.
 The findings will be used to further discussion with the community and NOAA leadership.

 Workshop Organizing Committee:

 ● Jin Huang (NOAA/CPO)